egenvall/CleanRxDagger-GithubFetcher/README.md

 ## Tutorial Coming in Wiki

-Influenced by other open source projects & tutorials, I do not promise that this project follows the current best practice.
+Influenced by other open source projects & tutorials
-Especially Dagger2 I'm still trying to understand better.

 Good references that was used, along with projects linked on their sites: